 A recognized leader in sustainable design and construction, Yasemin Kologlu plays a central role in SOM’s efforts to transform architectural practice and lead the building industry’s response to the climate crisis.
 She adopts a forward-thinking and holistic approach to design that integrates well-being, environmental design, and technology, and she advocates for equality, diversity, and innovation in design.

-Kologlu joined the firm in 2004 and has since worked in SOM’s New York and London offices.
-Her portfolio of completed projects is diverse — it includes innovative headquarters, near-zero-energy offices, and net zero-carbon residential and mixed-use developments.
-She has extensive experience working on projects in North America and Europe, including 400 Fifth Avenue in New York, the United States Census Bureau headquarters in Maryland, the JTI headquarters and United Nations campus in Geneva, and the Karlatornet in Gothenburg—the tallest residential tower in Scandinavia.
+Yasemin joined the firm in 2004 and has since worked in SOM’s London and New York studios.
+Her portfolio of completed projects is diverse, spanning from innovative headquarters and near-zero-energy offices to net-zero-carbon residential and mixed-use developments.
+Among her most notable works is Urban Sequoia, a radical proposal for a carbon-sequestering high-rise, as well as the United States Census Bureau headquarters in Maryland, the JTI headquarters and United Nations campus in Geneva, and Karlatornet in Gothenburg—the tallest residential tower in Scandinavia.

-Kologlu is an industry recognized leader and mentor in sustainable design and construction.
-She is a founder and firmwide leader of SOM’s Climate Action Group, which promotes stronger sustainable practices in our built environment.
-She is co-chair of AIA New York’s Committee on the Environment (COTE), serves on the Carbon Leadership Forum NY (CLFNY) Steering Committee and the Building Energy Exchange (BE-Ex) Architect Advisory Council, and has contributed to multiple industry advisory groups to help shape New York City and State policies on carbon and energy.
-She continues to spearhead numerous environmental design research initiatives at SOM, and is committed to pluralism in design in practice.
+Yasemin is a founder and leader of SOM’s Climate Action Group, which promotes stronger sustainable practices for the built environment.
+She is co-chair of AIA New York’s Committee on the Environment (COTE), serves on the Carbon Leadership Forum NY (CLFNY) Steering Committee and the Building Energy Exchange (BE-Ex) Architect Advisory Council, and has contributed to multiple industry advisory groups to help shape New York City and state policies on carbon and energy.